Tharaae/react-neighbourhood-map/README.md

 - Install serve with `npm i serve -g`
 - Setup a static server for the app with `serve -s build` in the project folder
 - Browse to the provided URL

+### To test the App:
+Simple tests are created to ensure that the App runs without crashes.

+The following packages are used for test:
+- `react-test-renderer`
+- `enzyme`
+- `enzyme-adapter-react-16`

+Run the tests with `npm test`.